Pernille Brandenborg

 Pernille Brandenborg (born 29 July 1997) is a Faroese-Danish handballer who plays for Storhamar HE and the Faroe Islands women's national team, where she is the captain of the team.

 National team

 Brandenburg made her debut in the Faroese national team on 2 December 2016, against Macedonia.
 She then represented the team during the 2022 European Women's Handball Championship qualifying cycle.

 She also participated with the Faroese national team at the 2024 European Women's Handball Championship in Hungary, Switzerland and Austria, placing 17th overall.
 This was the first time ever the Faroe Islands made a major international tournament.
+At the 2025 World Championship she was part of the Faroe Islands team that played for the first time at a World Championship.
+With wins over Spain and Paraguay they advanced from the preliminary groups and recorded their first ever win at a major international tournament.

 Career

 Youth

 She started playing handball at Svendborg HK, before joining Gudme HK at 18.
 She then joined Vendsyssel Håndbold in the 1st Division, where she played for 3.5 years.

 Vendsyssel

 In 2020 she was promoted with Vendsyssel to the top division.
 In the following season they did however finish last and was relegated again.